AndyA/jsonpath-lifter/README.md

 Property | Meaning
 ---------|--------
 `src`    | The source JSONPath to extract data from.
-May match multiple fields.
+May match multiple locations.
 May be an array of JSONPaths `set`    | Used instead of `src` to provide a constant or computed value `dst`    | JSONPath to write values to in the output document `via`    | A function to cook the value with.
 May be another lifter or an array of rules (which will be compiled into a lifter)